iidabawaj/Pan_Tilt/README.md

 The MG996R servo motor offers a high torque output, which means it can exert a significant amount of force to rotate objects or mechanisms.
 This high torque capability makes it suitable for applications that require moving heavy loads or overcoming resistance.
 It typically has a rotation range of 180 degrees, which means it can rotate from 0 degrees (fully counter-clockwise) to 180 degrees (fully clockwise).
 This range can be adjusted or modified in some cases.

 ### The use of 2 MG996R Servo Motor
-* Using two servo motors, one for the pan and one for tilt, each axis can be controlled independently.
+* By using two servo motors, one for the pan and one for tilt, each axis can be controlled independently.
 This allows for simultaneous movement along both axes, providing a wider range of motion and flexibility in positioning the robot head or camera.

-* Using two servo motors helps distribute the load and weight evenly.
+* Helps distribute the load and weight evenly.
 This improves stability and reduces the chances of the head or camera tilting or sagging due to an unbalanced load.

 * Each servo motor can be controlled with precision, allowing for accurate positioning and fine-tuning of the pan and tilt angles.
 This is particularly important in applications such as surveillance systems or camera tracking, where precise control of the viewing angles is crucial.